Plastic & the Sea

 Climate change

-Take a walk on the beach and help remove plastic from our nature while learning about the sea, ocean plastic and what we can do together.
+Come take a walk on the beach and help remove plastic from our nature while learning about the ocean, marine plastic, and what we can do together.